 Kitchen Backsplash Design

-Make the backsplash a feature or make it blend in, either way you need to think about the backsplash design when designing your kitchen.
-The backsplash is an important part and nothing should be left as an afterthought.
+Whether you make the backsplash a feature or make it blend in, you need to think about the backsplash design when designing your kitchen.
+The backsplash is an important feature in a design and nothing should be left as an afterthought.
 The entire kitchen should work visually as a single element.
 I have another post if you are interested in reading more about Kitchen Backsplash Design Ideas.

 There are many different materials that you can use for your kitchen backsplash.